 How to Handle Abuse

-Tell Right Away
+Tell Someone What Is Happening Right Away

-A kid who is being seriously hurt or harmed should tell a trusted adult right away.
+A kid who is being hurt should tell a trusted adult right away.
 No matter what the abuser says, abuse is always wrong — and a kid can ask for and get help in a few different ways.

 How Do You Know Something Is Abuse?